adobe/obfuscation-detection/README.md

-# Obfuscation Detection with Deep Learning
+# Command Obfuscation Detection using Deep Learning

 Command obfuscation is a technique to make a piece of code intentionally hard-to-read, but still execute the same functionality.
 Malicious attackers often abuse obfuscation to make their malicious